fmilthaler/moderncvstyles/README.md

     If not, see <http://www.latex-project.org/lppl/>.

     The Current Maintainer of this work is Frank Milthaler.
-    This work currently consists of the LaTeX style file moderncvstylemytheme.sty.
+    This work currently consists of the LaTeX style files
+     * moderncvstylemytheme.sty,
+     * moderncvstylestweaks.sty, and
+     * moderntimelinetweaks.sty.

 moderncvstyles
 ==============
-This packages provides a few more styles/themes for the popular LaTeX moderncv package.
+This packages provides a few tweaks/additions to the popular LaTeX moderncv and moderntimeline packages.

 Dependencies
 ==============
   * a working LaTeX distribution (e.g. TeX Live, see http://www.tug.org/texlive/)
   * moderncv package (>= v.
 1.5.1, see http://www.ctan.org/pkg/moderncv)
+  * moderntimeline package (>= v.
+0.6, see http://www.ctan.org/pkg/moderntimeline)

 Credit
 ==============
 The moderncv package written and maintained by Xavier Danaux can be downloaded here: http://www.ctan.org/pkg/moderncv.
 The package provides a class and several styles, which were an inspiration for the styles of this project.
+The moderntimeline package written and maintained by Raphaël Pinson can be downloaded here: http://www.ctan.org/pkg/moderntimeline.